 Borrowed c.1300 as adjective ("deceitful," also "enfeebled; lacking in courage;" see feint (v.)), but long obsolete in that sense except as a trade spelling of faint among stationers and paper-makers.
 Also as a noun in Middle English with senses "false-heartedness" (early 14c.), "bodily weakness" (c.1400).

 - feint (v.)

-- c.1300, feinten, "to deceive, pretend" (obsolete), also "become feeble or exhausted; to lack spirit or courage," from Middle English feint (adj.) "feigned, false, counterfeit," from Old French feint, past participle of feindre (see feign (v.)).
-Sense of "make a sham attack, make a pretended blow" is attested by 1833, from the noun.
+- c.1300, feinten, "to deceive, pretend" (obsolete), also "become feeble or exhausted; to lack spirit or courage," from Middle English feint (adj.) "feigned, false, counterfeit" and directly from Old French feint "false, deceitful; weak, lazy," past participle of feindre "to hesitate, falter; lack courage; feign, pretend, simulate" (see feign).
+Sense of "make a sham attack, make a pretended blow" is attested by 1833, from the noun (1680s as "a feigned attack").
 Related: Feinted; feinting.